UmbraNova/couple-todos-mobile-nn-app/README.md

 - [ ] add report a bug button with function in the login window, create the bug-reports in the database
 - [x] add darkmode OR select background color and contrast/main colors from an array of predetermined color palettes.
 Use LS to store this data
 - [ ] add posibility to modify your color in the "people in group" section?
-- [x] fix the height of buttons and inputs, if you look very close on mobile, it is not aligned.
-Maybe 1px
+- [x] fix the height of buttons and inputs, if you look very close on mobile, it is not aligned
+- [x] fix sizing issues for login window